miguel811/barebones_setup/README.md

 ```
 Add "api.something.com bk.something.com spa.something.com something.com" to the localhost config.
 127.0.0.1       localhost api.something.com bk.something.com spa.something.com something.com

+Now there should be two interesting apps
+- something.com, which is the vue frontend.
+- bk.something.com is the backoffice in blade.
+- api.something.com you can use for the api in laravel
+- or can use /api or /bk to setup backoffice and api, theres a nginx rule for it

 <p align="right">(<a href="#readme-top">back to top</a>)</p>